Skip to content

 Project Area Background

 Potential right-of-way (ROW) acquisitions, utility conflicts, and ongoing drainage issues have been identified.
-The project team will develop a NEPA-compliant environmental document, a Design Study Report (DSR), and bid-ready documents (known as Plans, Specifications, and Estimates [PS&E]).
+The project team developed a NEPA-compliant environmental document, a Design Study Report (DSR), and is developing bid-ready documents (known as Plans, Specifications, and Estimates [PS&E]).
 See the Schedule and Public Involvement pages for details on the timeline of this project.